straz/artificialtrust/_definitions/teach.md

 the mechanism for reinforcement learning.
 This lets them learn through experience alone, without any teacher.

-A neural net learns nothing useful from a single example.
+A neural net AI learns nothing useful from a single example.
 In order to learn anything, a large data set with many examples are needed.

-One neural net cannot teach another neural net anything.
+One neural net AI cannot teach another neural net anything.
 Transferring part of the network is not useful.
 Between neural nets, knowledge can only be transferred by copying the entire neural net, making a clone.
 The replicas perform essentially the same as the original.